So, you wanna go to Japan?

 How Much $ Should I Bring?

-Besides the $3,000 trip cost, you'll need money for food (beyond breakfast), drinks, train tickets, and souvenirs.
+Besides the $3,400 trip cost, you'll need money for food (beyond breakfast), drinks, train tickets to/from the airport ($40 round-trip), and souvenirs.
 That's about it.

 - $??? - Souvenirs

 So, $1,000 or so should get you through the entire trip (depending on if you join us for a couple fancy dinners or not, and depending on how much you drink—see below for both).

 As far as alcohol goes, some of us drink more, some drink less, some don't drink.
 Those of us that drink more will be spending quite a bit more cash during the trip.
 That's how it goes!
 Prices for drinks are roughly equivalent to prices in the US, but there aren't usually any Happy Hour prices in Japan, unfortunately.
 Figure about $5-6 for a pint of beer in most spots (or the equivalent pour of sake/shochu/spirits).

 Credit cards are accepted pretty much everywhere, and debit cards can be used at almost any ATM to withdraw yen.
 It is recommended to always have cash on you, as splitting up the bill at restaurants becomes a huge pain (if not completely impossible) if we have multiple credit cards to split it into (actually, most restaurants will just refuse to split the check in the first place—it's just not a Japanese thing to do).

 And now, a special note about our "fancy dinners"...

 I will be arranging at least THREE "fancy" dinners, at Michelin-starred restaurants (or equivalent).
 These meals run from USD$150 or so, on average (although the priciest run up to about $300).
 They're costly, but it's also some of the most amazing food and presentation/service I've ever experienced in my life.
 Definitely highly recommended.